toluoludemi/Capstone_DataScience/README.md

-# BrainStation Final (Capstone) Data Science Project
+# Capstone Data Science Project

 The goal of my project was to detect fraudulent credit card transactions using machine learning models.